yellows8/3ds_homemenuhax/README.md

 # Summary
 When the Home Menu is starting up, it can load theme-data from the home-menu theme SD extdata.
 The flaw can be triggered from here.
 The ROP starts running at roughly the same time the LCD backlight gets turned on.

 Although this triggers during Home Menu boot, this can't cause any true bricks: just remove the *SD card if any booting issues ever occur(or delete/rename the theme-cache extdata directory).
 Note that this also applies when the ROP causes a crash, like when the ROP is for a different version of Home Menu(this can also happen if you boot into a nandimage which has a different Home Menu version, but still uses the exact same SD data).
-However, it seems that normally(?)
-Home Menu crashes with this just result in Home Menu displaying the usual error dialog for system-applet crashes.
+In some(?) cases Home Menu crashes with this just result in Home Menu displaying the usual error dialog for system-applet crashes.

-Since this is a theme exploit, a normal theme can't be used unless you build with the THEMEDATA_PATH option below(the ROP runs a good while after the theme is loaded).
-Due to how this hax works, the theme is really only usable for BGM(as described below).
+Since this is a theme exploit, a normal theme can't be used unless you build with the THEMEDATA_PATH option below(the ROP runs a while after the theme is loaded).

 # Vuln
 This was discovered on December 22, 2014.